 Incapacitation

 You never want to stigmatize someone with a physical or mental disability.
 However, the unfortunate reality is that these problems can interfere with parenting.
-Someone who has been injured, for instance, may simply be unable to care for small children.
+For instance, someone injured may be unable to care for small children.

-If you have concerns about the fitness of your child’s co-parent, our firm is here to help.
+If you have concerns about your child’s co-parent fitness, our firm is here to help.
 We may be able to correct small mistakes by drafting a new parenting plan.
-If intervention is required, we can assist you in taking the matter to court.
+We can assist you in taking the matter to court if intervention is required.
 For a free consultation, call (516) 514-3868 or contact us online.